AlakbarovaNE/Narmin01-Data-Analysis/README.md

 * Launch reactivation offers for low-activity users (especially desktop users) with simpler and more guided bonus offers to drive activity.

+ ##  📌 Note
-  📌 Note: The Power BI (.pbix) file can be downloaded and viewed locally using Power BI Desktop.
+  The Power BI (.pbix) file can be downloaded and viewed locally using Power BI Desktop.